The HDLC

 Established in 1976, the Historic District Landmarks Commission (HDLC) (link to website) is the City’s regulatory agency for local historic districts—outside of the French Quarter or Vieux Carré, which is governed by the Vieux Carré Commission (est. 1936).

-Map of all HDLC Historic Districts—with links to documentation on each district.
+HDLC Landmarks and Historic Districts—with links to documentation on each district.

 District types—full versus partial control